jgauffin/Griffin.Data/README.md

 Lightweight ORM and data mapper.

-The ORM part is inteded to manage business entites (no joins etc) while the data mapper is used to build queries for the view part of an application.
+The ORM part is inteded to manage business entites which means that joins or fetching specific columns is not supported.
+However, there is also a data mapper included which can generate custom queries (and mappings) from your custom SQL queries.

 Licence: Apache License v2.0

 # ORM

+## Features

+* Change tracking (currently through snapshots, change proxies are being developed).
+* DB independing handling of paging, sorting and to limit the number of rows.
+* One to many and many to one.
+* Inheritance support.
+* Minimal mapping configuration.
+*

+## Features that never will be implemented

+Our goal is to create a ORM which is easy to use and to debug.
+Therefore, we have not, and will not, implement the following features:

+* LINQ - You need to write SQL (partial or complete statements) or use constraints like `var user = await session.First<User>(new { firstName = 'Jonas' })`.
+* Lazy loading - The internal loading strategies promote bulk fetches for children.
+If that's not enough, you are probably doing something wrong.

 Start by creating a mapping: